stacklane/docs/🗄/Article/scripting/queries.md

 To query all models of a type, without any filters, use the `all()` method.
 For example, `Note.all()`.
-By default results will be returned from oldest to newest, however this can be reversed from newest to oldest by adding `desc()`, e.g. `Note.all().desc()`.
+By default results will be returned in the model's natural ordering, however this can be reversed by adding `desc()`, e.g. `Note.all().desc()`.

 # Field Filters